isomerpages/nlb-sarbica/_programme/Papers (details to be advised).md

 **Georgina Robinson** is an archivist at Eton College Archives and Chair of the ARA Environmental Sustainability Group.
 She is interested in the intersection between records and the environment and wrote her MA dissertation on attitudes and efforts to implement climate action by UK information professionals in 2020, which was adapted for publication in the Records Management Journal in a special issue on records management in the Anthropocene (Issue 3, 2021).

-**Title: Impact of disasters on archival collections and facilities and the archives’ response**
+# Impact of disasters on archival collections and facilities and the archives’ response

 **Abstract:**